History and Mission

 The founders of CASP recognized the need for a strong national voice for autism service providers.
 While there are successful associations representing parents and self-advocates, the priorities of these groups may not always align with the needs of provider agencies, including the need to establish standards of care and treatment.

 CASP and its member organizations recognize that a failure to act may put the quality of autism services at risk.
-Consumers and payers are demanding results, and CASP has established standards. and is working to define expected outcomes of quality and evidence-based treatment.
+Consumers and payers are demanding results, and CASP has established standards that define quality care.

 The Council of Autism Service Providers’ mission is to support our members by cultivating, sharing, and advocating for provider best practices in autism services.